- Search The Registry

 - My Account

 On this date in 1861, we mark the birth of Fredrick McGhee.
-He was an Black lawyer and civil rights activist.
+He was a Black lawyer and civil rights activist.

 McGhee was the first Black lawyer in the state of Minnesota.
 With a keen sense of legal business, his most notable asset was his ability as an orator in the courtroom.
 He won clemency for a client, Lewis Carter, a Black soldier falsely accused of a crime, from President Benjamin Harrison.
 He was always mindful of the plight of Blacks and sought to be a part of a legal solution.

 McGhee was director of the legal bureau of the National Afro-American Council and a founder of the Niagara Movement.
-Active politically, he was chosen as a presidential elector by the Minnesota Republican Party in the spring of 1892.
+Active politically, he was elected president by the Minnesota Republican Party in 1892.

 After protests by white Republicans, he was replaced that summer of 1892.
 He stayed with the party until the spring of 1893, when the party reneged on another political promise.
 Later that year, he was refused a seat as a delegate at the Republican National Convention.
 Frustrated, McGhee changed his allegiance to the Democratic Party, becoming one of the first nationally prominent Black Democrats.
 A Catholic, he was very involved in Saint Peter Claver Church and the Rondo community in St. Paul, MN.